The Difference between Senbei, Okaki, and Arare rice crackers

 Have you ever heard that there are broadly 3 types of traditional rice crackers in Japan?
 The 3 major types of Japanese rice crackers are Senbei (煎餅), Okaki (おかき), and Arare (あられ).

-At this point, you might wonder what the difference between these rice crackers is.
-For those who don’t know much about them, this time I want to talk about the features of each of the 3 traditional Japanese rice crackers, Senbei, Okaki, and Arare.
+At this point, you might wonder what the difference between those Japanese rice crackers is.
+So for those who know very little about them, this time I will talk about the features of each.

-Senbei is the rice cracker most commonly eaten in Japan, which is made by pounding non-glutinous rice, forming the rice into a big, round shape, and then baking it.
+Senbei is the rice cracker most commonly eaten in Japan, which is typically made by pounding non-glutinous rice, forming the rice into a big, round shape, and then baking the dough.

-Senbei is traditionally flavored with soy sauce or salt, but in modern times, it is available in many varieties and flavors like this.
+Senbei is traditionally flavored with soy sauce and/or salt, but in modern times, it is available in many varieties and flavors like this.

-Although some traditional Senbei are made with wheat flour or starch, most of the Senbei rice crackers available in Japan are made from non-glutinous rice, the staple food of the Japanese.
+Although some traditional Senbei are made with wheat flour and/or starch, the majority of Senbei rice crackers available in Japan are made from non-glutinous rice, the staple food of the Japanese.

 Unlike Senbei, Okaki is made from glutinous rice.
-More precisely, this Japanese rice cracker is traditionally made by drying relatively small pieces of “Mochi (餅)” sticky glutinous white rice cake, then baking them.
+More precisely, this Japanese rice cracker is traditionally made by drying relatively small pieces of “Mochi (餅)” glutinous white rice cake, and then baking them.

 In summary, Senbei, Okaki, and Arare are different mainly in size and main ingredient from one another.
-Finally, here is the comparison table of the primary difference between them.
+Last, here is the comparison table of the primary difference between them.

 |Okaki||Relatively Small||Glutinous Rice|